3rtha/BrokerSentinel-InfoRetriever/README.md

 ## Features

 - **Broker Database:** Compile a curated list of brokers from the MetaTrader platform and online sources.
-- **Web Scraping:** Fetch HTML content from broker profiles using their domain names.
+- **Web Scraping:** Fetch HTML content from broker profiles using their domain names and download the HTML pages locally.
-- **Data Extraction:** Extract and structure essential data fields from the HTML content.
+- **Data Extraction:** Extract and structure essential data fields from the downloaded HTML Page content.
 - **JSON Storage:** Store the organized data in JSON format for further analysis.

 ## Why BrokerSentinel?